mattweale/snowdonweather/README.md

 # Snowdon Summit [Push] Weather App

-This project brings together several elements of learning and practical pieces to put together a basic application that will notify me when the forecast on Snowdon looks favourable.
+This project brings together several elements of learning and practical pieces to put together a basic application that will notify you when the forecast on Snowdon looks favourable.

-As a long standing user of the website I decided to use MetOffice DataPoint a way of accessing freely available Met Office data feeds in a format that is suitable for application developers.
+As a long standing user of the website I decided to use MetOffice DataPoint, a way of accessing freely available Met Office data feeds in a format that is suitable for application developers.
 It is aimed at professionals, the scientific community and student or amateur developers, in fact anyone looking to re-use Met Office data within their own innovative applications.

 Access to data includes: